tivrfoa/wordle-rust/README.md

   eliminates most of the other words.
 Maybe it doesn't need to be from the remaining words and can be one from the dictionary ...
-  2. In each turn calculate the frequency of each letter in each position and choose an remaining word based on that.
+  2. In each turn calculate the frequency of each letter in each position and choose a remaining word based on that.

 ## Finding frequency of each letter in each position: